Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Learn more »

-We recommend monitoring your dog’s behavior for any other symptoms he may be experiencing.
-That can provide valuable clues for both you and your veterinarian about what’s behind his vomiting.
+Every dog is different, and knowing what is normal for your dog is crucial in being able to recognize early signs of illness.
+We recommend monitoring your dog’s behavior for any other signs they may be experiencing.
+That can provide valuable clues for both you and your veterinarian about what’s behind their vomiting.
 After all, there is always a root cause.
-It could be something minor like he ate too much or something didn’t agree with him.
-He may have eaten some onions that fell on the floor when you made dinner that night.
+It could be something minor like they ate too much or something didn’t agree with them.

-However, vomiting is also a sign of conditions that require a vet’s assistance and not a home remedy.
-They include things like poisoning, cancer, gastritis or infections.
+However, vomiting is also a sign of many conditions that require a vet’s attention and appropriate treatment, instead of a home remedy.
+They include things like gastroenteritis, pancreatitis, gastric bloat or a twisted stomach, poisoning, liver or kidney disease, reproductive disease, cancer, infections, and many more.
 That’s why getting a complete view of your pup’s behavior is vital.
-Other things to pay attention to are whether there’s a pattern.
+Another thing to pay attention to is whether there’s a pattern.

-• Does it happen after he eats certain foods?
+• Does it happen after they eat certain foods?

-• Is he acting depressed or in pain?
+• Are they acting depressed or in pain?

 • Did the vomiting occur suddenly?